 - SAP and its Partner Network Misrepresented Fiori as a User Interface That Works Equally Well on Computers, Tablets, and Phones

-- SAP and its Partner Network Misrepresented of the Effort Involved with Fiori
+- SAP and its Partner Network Misrepresented the Effort Involved with Fiori

 Tying Fiori SAP Unnecessarily to HANA

 SAP first attempted to charge for Fiori.
-When unsuccessful, decide to use its investment in Fiori to tempt customers to buy Fiori.
+When unsuccessful, it decides to use its investment in Fiori to tempt customers to buy Fiori.
 There has never been any reason to restrict Fiori to HANA.
-One reason I heard was that because Fiori SAP was so report oriented that it would have to have HANA.
-This is untrue; in fact, most Fiori screens are quite low in data density.
+I heard that because Fiori SAP was so report-oriented it would have to have HANA.
+This is untrue; most Fiori screens are quite low in data density.

-Nevertheless, SAP thought it was quite clever by restricting Fiori SAP to HANA.
+Nevertheless, SAP thought it was quite clever to restrict Fiori SAP to HANA.
 The major problem is that there are so few S4 instances live in the world.
-Thus it has been an essential part of limiting Fiori’s use to a tiny segment of the market.
+Thus it has been an essential part of limiting Fiori’s use to a tiny market segment.

 SAP and its Partner Network misrepresented Fiori as a Complete Replacement for the SAPGUI

 In actual reality, it is a series of apps.
 The development of Fiori apps seems to be slowing.
 As I checked the Fiori app library, the library is now up to 1015 apps.
 At one point, they were adding 15 apps per month.